zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mutexes.rst

 .. note::

-   The :option:`PRIORITY_CEILING` configuration option limits how high the kernel can raise a task's priority due to priority inheritance.
+   The :option:`CONFIG_PRIORITY_CEILING` configuration option limits how high the kernel can raise a task's priority due to priority inheritance.
 The default value of 0 permits unlimited elevation.

 When two or more tasks wait on a mutex held by a lower priority task, the kernel adjusts the owning task's priority each time a task begins waiting